mvsoom/thesis/writing/thesis/chapter/overview/main.typ

 $ <eq:lti-x>

-assumed to be measured in the free field (that is, sufficiently far from the speaker’s head) @Stevens2000.
+assumed to be measured in the free field (that is, sufficiently far from the speaker's head) @Stevens2000.
 Filtering in LTI systems happens through multiplication in the frequency domain
 @eq:lti-x, which is equivalent to convolution in the time domain @eq:lti-full.